 - Maintaining your larger databases better Part 1

-- Maintaining your larger databases better Part 4 – Recommended FREE tools for the job
+- Part 4 – Recommended FREE tools for the job

 Reindexing rowstore indexes

-What a lot of people don’t realise is that most reindexing solutions that are put in place only scan the leaf level of indexes for performance reasons.
-If you have a large table that is GB’s in size and you leave your reindexing solution at the default values, it is always going to reorganize the index.
-It might be good for a while but eventually it does mean your larger indexes can become fragmented and larger then they need to be.
+For example, if you have a large table that is GB’s in size and you leave your reindexing solution at the default values, it is always going to reorganize the index.
+It might be good for a while, but eventually it does mean your larger indexes can become fragmented and larger then they need to be.

 The good thing about some of the solutions out there like Ola Hallengrens solution is that you can add additional parameters.
 For example, you can enter a setting for a lower fragmentation rate on tables that have many pages.